By car from Sydney

 If you are driving from Melbourne see our recommended route HERE

 If you are driving from Brisbane or Queensland see our recommended route HERE

 If you are travelling by train from Victoria or Melbourne see our recommended route HERE

 If you are travelling by train from Brisbane or Queensland see our recommended route HERE

 Shuttle Bus Service

 There will be a shuttle bus service provided from the Gosford Train Station on the day of the event.

-Shuttle buses will be departing from the Showground Road side of the station from 11.00am and will be running throughout the day with a return service after the festival.
-The buses will operate via a strict timetable and times will be announced at a later date.
+Shuttle buses will be departing from the Showground Road side of the station and will be running throughout the day with a return service after the festival.
+The times are as follows: